roheen781/North-by-Northeast-Journeys-main/content/english/cycling/Assam-Brahmaputra valley cycle tour.md

 ```
 > Explore the Brahmaputra Valley
 > Ride along some of India's greatest Wildlife Parks
+> Ride across the largest River Island of the world
-> Meet the Vaishnavite, Animist and the Theravada Buddhist tribes of eastern India
+> Meet the Vaishnavite, Animist and the Theravada tribes of eastern India
 > A window into over 12 distinct ethinic groups
 > See some of the greatest Himalayan Rivers
 > Indulge in a plethora of cuisines
-> Camping and local lodges
 ```

 ###### INCLUSIONS